How we maintain our trees and hedges

 - High hedges: appealing against the council's decision

-If you have read the leaflet High hedges: complaining to the council and would like to submit a complaint about a high hedge, please download a form and guidance notes or contact the Arboriculture Service on (01273) 292929 for the form and guidance notes to be sent to you.
+If you have read the leaflet and would like to submit a complaint about a high hedge, please download a form and guidance notes or contact the Arboriculture Service on 01273 29 29 29 for the form and guidance notes to be sent to you.

 Arboricultural Information Notes

-The Arboricultural Information Notes are intended to provide general information on a number of tree-related issues, from maintenance to an appreciation of associated wildlife.
-They are not intended to be specialist papers.
+The Arboricultural Information Notes give general information on a number of tree-related issues, from maintenance to an appreciation of associated wildlife.
+They are not specialist papers.

-It is hoped that the information provided will encourage you to research further into subjects that prove of interest by using books, the internet and practical visits to parks, woodland and the wider countryside.
+We hope the information will encourage you to research further into subjects that prove of interest by using books, the internet and practical visits to parks, woodland and the wider countryside.